wpilibsuite/frc-docs/source/docs/software/networktables/nt4-migration-guide.rst

 NetworkTableEntry
 -----------------

-While ``NetworkTableEntry`` can still be used (for backwards compatibility), users are encouraged to migrate to use of type-specific Publisher/Subscriber/Entry classes as appropriate, or if necessary, ``GenericEntry``.
+While ``NetworkTableEntry`` can still be used (for backwards compatibility), users are encouraged to migrate to use of type-specific Publisher/Subscriber/Entry classes as appropriate, or if necessary, ``GenericEntry`` (see :ref:`docs/software/networktables/publish-and-subscribe:publishing and subscribing to a topic`.
 It's important to note that unlike ``NetworkTableEntry``, these classes need to have appropriate lifetime management.
-Some functionality (e.g. persistent settings) has also moved to ``Topic`` properties.
+Some functionality (e.g. persistent settings) has also moved to ``Topic`` properties (see :ref:`docs/software/networktables/tables-and-topics:networktables tables and topics`).

 NT3 code (was):